 Masaka–Bukakata road includes the construction of interchanges, bridges, road intersections, service roads, culverts, and related infrastructure as well as the installation of signaling and safety systems.

 The Islamic Development Bank provided $50 million funding for the project that also received a loan from the Arab Bank for Economic Development in Africa (BADEA) and the OPEC Fund for International Development (OFID).

-“We are currently executing the rehabilitation and expansion works of Kayunga Hospital worth $13.6 million,” Mabrouk said.
+Also, the company is currently carrying out the rehabilitation and expansion works of Kayunga Hospital worth $14 million, Salah said.